cfjedimaster/brackets-caniuse/README.md

 extensions/user folder, reload your editor, and select "Show CanIUse" from the View menu.

-Note - the display of individual features needs work.
-It is too tall vertically and will require you to scroll.
-I think that's bad, and that's where you can help.
-If you have any bright ideas for how to layout this data better, please fork the code and let me know.
-If you aren't familiar with Git and want to see even just some basic ideas, that would rock.
-Edit as of 10/2 - I think it is a bit better, but comments are still welcome.

 History
 =======
 6/16/2013: Another update by EvilOatmeal - uses proper bottom panel.